 Our main asset is our loan portfolio.
 We look at our asset quality in several ways to assess the quality of our loan portfolio and how it changes over time.
 Given the rapid growth of our portfolio over the past few years, we calculate these measures as a percentage to make the comparison meaningful over multiple time periods.
-The table below shows non-performing assets as a percentage of loans to customers, non-performing loans as a percentage of loans to customers, non-performing loans as a percentage of average loans to customers outstanding.
+The table below shows non-performing assets as a percentage of loans to customers, non-performing loans as a percentage of loans to customers, provision for loans as a percentage of loans to customers and net charge-offs as a percentage of average loans to customers outstanding.